Anushka-1402/Design-Patterns_-Cab-Booking-/README.md

 # Design-Patterns_Cab Booking

-This is a cab booking Application.<br>
+This is a cab booking Application, built with core Java and Design Patterns.<br>
 The user selects the app to book the cab.<br>
 The steps of cab booking are implemented by using <strong>Template Design Pattern</strong>.
 There is a template for initialization, choosing the ride, payment mode, OTP verification, starting ride and end of the